SakibHossain9999/Bangla-Drama-Comment-Sentiment-Analysis-and-Prediction-using-ML-and-DL-models/README.md

 # Bangla-Drama-Comment-Sentiment-Analysis-and-Prediction

-This project applies machine learning models to classify Bangla drama comments into positive and negative sentiments.
+This project applies machine learning and deep learning models to classify Bangla drama comments into positive and negative sentiments.
 The project leverages Natural Language Processing (NLP) techniques and a supervised learning approach to preprocess, train, and evaluate multiple machine learning models on a custom dataset.

 ## Project Overview